Iio-jozo, the Japanese Vinegar Brewery

-We brew Beniimo-shu (red potato SAKE) from domestic pesticide-free beniimo which we then use to make our beniimosu (red vinegar) by way of a long period of fermentation and maturation.
+We brew Beniimo-shu (purple sweet potato SAKE) from domestic pesticide-free beniimo which we then use to make our beniimosu (red vinegar) by way of a long period of fermentation and maturation.

 This vinegar contains plenty of anthocyanin, a type of polyphenol, which is an antioxidant material.
 It is good for your health and an optimal vinegar for anti-aging.

 You can add 8 parts of water or soda for each part of vinegar to enjoy it as healthy drink.
 It is good for the liver and can be enjoyed also by frequent drinkers.
 The vivid red color is also good for making dressings.